HL7/fhir-saner/fsh/ig-data/input/pagecontent/situational_awareness_measures.md

 * [MeasureReport](https://hl7.org/fhir/R4/MeasureReport)
 * [Measure](https://hl7.org/fhir/R4/Measure)

 ![Model](Model.svg)

 ### Measurement Reporting Approach
-The approach of this IG to measurement is to capture all measurements reported to a single agency in a single Measure Report, using multiple groups in the measure for each kind of measurement.
-This is very much treating MeasureReport as if it were a report card (as one might receive from a school) reporting how a location is doing on all measured criteria, with each group within the MeasureReport reflecting one of the "subject areas" being measured, much like a report card reports on a student's progress in different subjects.
+The approach of this IG to measurement is to capture all measurements reported to a single agency in a single FHIR MeasureReport resource, using multiple groups in the report for each kind of measurement reported.
+This approach is aligned with existing workflows associated with automated systems for **recieving** measure data.
+The approach very much treats the MeasureReport as if it were a report card (as one might receive from a school) deescribing how a location is doing on all measured criteria, with each group within the MeasureReport reflecting one of the "subject areas" being measured.

 Unlike a report card, a Measure Report is not necessarily a grade or an evaluation of how well a location is performing its function.
 The number of patients in the hospital due